Clownfish: Captivity

 Clownfishes are popular in the aquarium trade due to their colouration, sociability and longevity.
 With no predators, they can thrive in captivity without sea anemones.
+Captive clownfish have been shown capable of thriving in brackish conditions, even reproducing.
 Between 1997 and 2002, the ocellaris clownfish was among the most traded marine fish worldwide, while in 2011, the species was the most popular imported clownfish species in the US, accounting for almost half of all imported clownfish and around three percent of all imported marine fish.
 Other popularly traded clownfish include the maroon clownfish and orange clownfish.
 The highest number of individual clownfish were imported from the Philippines and Indonesia.

 The 2003 Disney/Pixar film Finding Nemo has been suggested to have led to an increase in the taking and purchase of clownfish.
 However, a 2017 study found no evidence for an immediate increase in the sales of wild-caught ocellaris or orange clownfish—the two species to which the title character bears a resemblance.
 Clownfish are also bred in aquaculture, though it is unknown how their numbers compare to wild caught specimens.
 In 2011, the wide-band anemonefish, which is endemic to Australia, was mostly exported to the US from the Philippines, suggesting they were captive bred.
 Captive clownfish with new colour morphs, known as "designer clownfish", are particularly popular in the trade.

 Conservation

-As of 2025, 25 of the 28 clownfish species along with the hybrid white bonnet anemonefish are assessed by the IUCN Red List; most are classified as Least-concern except for Mccullochi's anemonefish, which is classified as Vulnerable.
+As of 2025, 25 of the 29 clownfish species along with the hybrid white bonnet anemonefish are assessed by the IUCN Red List; most are classified as Least-concern except for Mccullochi's anemonefish, which is classified as Vulnerable.
 Additionally, the wide-band anemonefish is listed as Data Deficient.
 Threats to clownfish populations in the wild include ocean warming and acidification, exploitation for the aquarium trade and human development along the coast; the first two are linked to global warming.